-Elyse Goldfinch is an independent curator and writer based in Sydney.
+Elyse Goldfinch is a curator and writer living and working in Naarm/Melbourne.
 She has curated, co-curated and produced over 20 exhibitions across non-profit and independent spaces, collaborating with living artists to develop projects throughout the Asia-Pacific.
-Elyse currently works as Assistant Curator at Artspace Sydney, where she recently co-curated 52 ARTISTS 52 ACTIONS and the 2019 NSW Visual Arts Emerging Fellowship.
-She is also the coordinator for Contemporary Arts Organisations Australia, a network of sixteen non-profit peer organisations from every state and territory across Australia.
+Elyse currently works as Curator, Public Programs & Publications at the Australian Centre for Contemporary Art (ACCA).
+She is a co-Chair and co-Director at Firstdraft, Australia's longest running Artist Run Initiative; and was formally Associate Curator at Artspace Sydney, where she recently co-curated 52 ARTISTS 52 ACTIONS and the 2019, 2020 and 2022 editions of the NSW Visual Arts Emerging Fellowship; alongside other roles including the Curatorial Team of the Australian Pavilion at the 59th La Biennale di Venezia; and coordinator for Contemporary Arts Organisations Australia, a network of sixteen non-profit peer organisations from every state and territory across Australia.

-Her curatorial practice draws on themes relating to failure and resilience, language and humour, power and vulnerability.
-She was selected to curate the 2017 Greenway Art Prize, an award focusing on the intersection of art and the natural environment; and has been invited as a judge of the 2021 Rockwood Cemetery Sculpture Prize.
+She was selected to curate the 2017 Greenway Art Prize, an award focusing on the intersection of art and the natural environment; and has been invited as a judge of the 2021 Rookwood Cemetery Sculpture Prize.
 Elyse has written for print and online art journals including Ocula, Art & Australia, and un Magazine, alongside contributing texts to Angelica Mesiti and Mel O’Callaghan’s monographs and the National Gallery of Australia’s upcoming Know My Name catalogue.

 Elyse has been invited to speak at the Art Gallery of South Australia as part of the Art Association of Australia and New Zealand Conference (AAANZ) and at University of New South Wales Art & Design (UNSW&D) on a panel about Contemporary Curating.
-She holds a Bachelor of Art Theory (Hons.) from UNSW Art & Design and is currently completing her Masters of Art Curating at the University of Sydney.
+She holds a Master of Art Curating from the University of Sydney and a Bachelor of Art Theory (Hons.) from UNSW Art & Design.